-Also, if your pine floor starts to look quite worn, it can be refinished.
+Also, if your floor starts to look quite worn, it can be refinished.
 You can sand down the top layer and then apply a new coat of stain or paint.
-The ability to refinish your floor is one advantage of solid pine flooring over engineered pine.
+The ability to refinish your floor is one advantage of solid pine flooring over engineered.
 Solid wood can be refinished again and again, but you can’t sand down engineered wood too many times.

-If you’re still concerned about the durability of pine flooring, consider heart pine for your project.
+If you’re still concerned about the durability, consider heart pine for your project.
 It can be more robust than some hardwoods.

-Plus, you could use pine in your less-trafficked rooms.
-If you’re concerned about dropped knives and constant back-and-forth wear doing a number on your kitchen floor, think about installing pine planks in your bedrooms instead.
+Plus, you could use it in your less-trafficked rooms.
+If you’re concerned about dropped knives and constant back-and-forth wear doing a number on your kitchen floor, think about installing planks in your bedrooms instead.

 Types of Pine Flooring

 Several species of pine trees can be used for flooring.
 They can vary in color, style and hardness.

 For people who want wide planks, eastern white pine is a popular choice and has been for many years.
 In the northeast, many old buildings feature eastern white pine floors that have been in place since colonial times.